atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 ## CHAP.
 X.

->Thalmo sues in vain to gain the affections of Athelia.—He receives a challenge from Albion, a Zanfarian prince, and promises to meet him.—Instead of meeting with the challenger, he is beset by a gang of ruffians placed there on purpose to destroy him,—But is timely relieved by Plivio.
+> Thalmo sues in vain to gain the affections of Athelia.—He receives a challenge from Albion, a Zanfarian prince, and promises to meet him.—Instead of meeting with the challenger, he is beset by a gang of ruffians placed there on purpose to destroy him,—But is timely relieved by Plivio.

 Thalmo finding that the fair Athelia always devoted to cruelty, and concluding within himself, that she triumphed over his misfortunes, seeing her in the next arbor, after a small compliment, he addressed himself to her in these few words:
 [93]

->>“Madam,
+>> “Madam,

->It is my misfortune to love unpitied, charmed with that excellent beauty which you posses, I am come to learn whether I shall be happy or miserable.”
+> It is my misfortune to love unpitied, charmed with that excellent beauty which you posses, I am come to learn whether I shall be happy or miserable.”

 Athelia surprised to find Thalmo near her when she least expected him, yet shadowing her affection under the protection of nicety, sharply replied,

-“Thalmo, I still am what I professed; —and if you approve of it, as you came unlocked for, so when you please you may depart.”
+“Thalmo, I still am what I professed;—and if you approve of it, as you came unlocked for, so when you please you may depart.”

 “Why, Madam, replied the prince, so harsh a sentence?
 Should I, who have been ever faithful to you, now become inconstant?
 [94]